Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/embedded-agent-triggers.md

 #### Triggering via API

 1. Follow the instructions on [Authorize API calls to platform services](/docs/integrate_with_central/platform-auth-examples/) to create a service account and authenticate with curl.
 2. Run one of the following curl commands.
-Update the values of &lt;environment-name&gt;, &lt;agent-name&gt; and &lt;dataplane-name&gt;
+Update the values of &lt;environment-name&gt;, &lt;agent-name&gt; and &lt;dataplane-name&gt;.

 ##### Discovery Agent API Dataplane example